Symplectic cacti, virtualization and Berenstein-Kirillov groups: Introduction

 \section{Introduction}

 The \textit{cactus group} was originally defined by Henriques--Kamnitzer \cite{hk06} in the context of coboundary categories defined by Drinfeld \cite{Drinfeld1990}.
+It has appeared in connection with the study of moduli spaces of rational curves with $n+1$ marked points \cite{dev99,ehkr10,w18,khwi19} and has been generalized to other Coxeter types under the name \textit{mock reflection group} in \cite{djs03}.
 Coboundary categories are monoidal categories equipped with a \emph{commutor}, that is, a collection of natural isomorphisms $\sigma_{A,B}: A\otimes B \rightarrow B\otimes A$ satisfying certain properties.
 The idea of studying the cactus group was originally due to A. Berenstein and was taken up by Henriques--Kamnitzer in \cite{hk06}, who defined it and further showed that it can be realized as the fundamental group of the moduli space of marked real genus zero stable curves.
 The original idea of Berenstein was to construct a commutor in the category of crystals of a complex, reductive, finite-dimensional Lie algebra, by first defining an involution $\gls{xib}: \gls{B} \rightarrow \gls{B}$ for each crystal $\gls{B}$ which flips the crystal by exchanging highest weight elements with lowest weight elements.
-In the case of $\mathfrak{sl}(n,C)$ with the tableau model for the highest weight crystal $\gls{cncrystal}$ it was known that $\xi_{\gls{cncrystal}}$ coincides with the Sch\"utzenberger involution on semi-standard Young tableaux of shape $\lambda$ \cite{bz96}.
-See \cite[Sections 4.3, 14.3.3]{BSch17} and the references therein.\\
+In the case of $ \mathfrak{sl}(n,\mathbb{C})$ with the tableau model for the highest weight crystal $\gls{cncrystal}$ it was known that $\xi_{\gls{cncrystal}}$ coincides with the Sch\"utzenberger involution on semi-standard Young tableaux of shape $\lambda$ \cite{bz96}.
+See \cite[Sections 4.3, 14.3.3]{BSch17} and the references therein.